Berchtesgaden & Eagle's Nest Day Trip - Photo 1

 Description

-Meet in the center of Munich at the specified time, then board a bus to Berchtesgaden, a scenic mountain town in the Bavarian Alps near the Germany-Austria border.
+At the specified time, meet in the center of Munich to board a bus to Berchtesgaden, a mountain town in the Bavarian Alps near the German-Austrian border.

-The guided tour of Kehlsteinhaus lasts about 2 hours.
-Afterward, return to the foot of the mountain via the lift and visit Grafenhöhe, a restaurant where you have 1 hour and 15 minutes of free time for lunch (cost not included).
+The guided tour of Kehlsteinhaus lasts around 2 hours, after which you'll return via the lift.
+Next, visit Grafenhöhe, a restaurant where you will have 1 hour and 15 minutes for lunch (not included).

 Itinerary Order

-The order of visits may vary for organizational reasons.
+Note that the order of visits may vary due to organizational reasons.

 Included